jagtalon/chatmail/www/src/index.md

 [Delta Chat](https://delta.chat) is a decentralized messenger that allows people to chat with each other even if they're on different servers.
 This is just one of [many](https://delta.chat/chatmail), and it has the following features:

 - No phone numbers, email addresses, real names, etc. are needed for an account.
-- It gives users {{ config.max_mailbox_size }} of storage space.
+- {{ config.max_mailbox_size }} of storage space for users.
-- It automatically deletes messages on the server after {{ config.delete_mails_after }} days to balance data retention and people who go offline for extended periods of time.
+- Server keeps messages for {{ config.delete_mails_after }} days.
+    - (Don't worry this only affects you if you don't open the app in this time.)
 - It prohibits sending out unencrypted messages.
 - It does not store IP addresses.
+- Inactive accounts are deleted after 2 years.

 Feel free to use [Tor Browser](https://torproject.org), [Orbot](https://orbot.app/), or a trusted VPN when you're using this service as well for increased privacy.